nvatuan/nonAttackingQueensGame/README.md

 ![Data](https://github.com/nvatuan/nonAttackingQueensGame_mytake/blob/master/dat.png)

-Also there is a optimal strategy for First player to always win on board given **N is an odd number**.
+Also there is an optimal strategy for First player to always win on board given **N is an odd number**.
 Placing in the middle first then mirror Second player's move (through the center).

 So we know First player will win more than half of the time.